Socialist Party of Timor: Ideology

 The PST supports the democratic and parliamentary multi-party system, the separation of powers, free press and free access to information, freedom of religion, gender equality, the right to divorce and human rights.
 It demands free access to education and the abolition of social classes.
 The party stands by workers' rights, including free trade unions, and demands a right to work and a home, as well as equal pay for equal work.
 Child labor should be banned, as should Prostitution and Polygamy.
 Agriculture is to be further developed as the basis of the economy and microcredits are to be used to promote rural areas.
 Agricultural land should be distributed evenly, large estates should be expropriated.
 The focus is on collective ownership.
 Tourism should also be promoted.
 Access to the healthcare system should be free, and the environment should be protected.
 The PST supports the abolition of the Death penalty and calls for a maximum prison sentence of 10 years.
 Prisons are primarily intended to serve the rehabilitation of prisoners.

-During the post-independence East Timor period in 2002, the PST advocated Portuguese and English as official languages until Tetum was developed.
-Today the party demands that in future Portuguese should only be the working language, but no longer the national language (compare East Timor's languages).
-That Indonesian government property in East Timor was to be confiscated and nationalized, and society reconciled after the occupation period (1975–1999).
+During the post-independence Timor-Leste period in 2002, the PST advocated Portuguese and English as official languages until Tetum was developed.
+Today the party demands that in future Portuguese should only be the working language, but no longer the national language (compare Timor-Leste's languages).
+That Indonesian government property in Timor-Leste was to be confiscated and nationalized, and society reconciled after the occupation period (1975–1999).
 The PST advocated good neighborly relations with the countries of the Pacific-Asia region and the Community of Portuguese Speaking Countries (CPLP).

-The goal of the PST is a socialist, classless society in East Timor, free from any colonialism, imperialism, paternalism and exploitation.
+The goal of the PST is a socialist, classless society in Timor-Leste, free from any colonialism, imperialism, paternalism and exploitation.
 This should be achieved peacefully through education and raising awareness.
 The PST is primarily concerned with the situation of the workers and peasants.